 Baylor University is required to report the federal loans you borrow to the National Student Loan Data System (NSLDS).
 The information is accessible by guaranty agencies, lenders, and schools authorized to use the data system.
 You are able to review your federal loan history by visiting www.nslds.ed.gov.

-New federal regulations are effective for students who receive their first Direct Loan on or after July 1, 2013.
-The new regulations limit the timeframe for borrowing Direct Subsidized Loans to 150% of the published program length.
-This is a significant change for students who change programs or transfer from a two-year institution.
+Federal regulations limit the time frame for borrowing Direct Subsidized Loans to 150% of the published program length for students who borrow their first Direct Loan on or after July 1, 2013.
+This may have a significant impact on students who change programs or transfer from a two-year institution.
 Please click here for a detailed explanation provided by the Department of Education.

 The Direct Subsidized and Unsubsidized Loans, from the William D. Ford Federal Direct Loan Program, are low-interest loans for eligible students to help cover the cost of higher education.
 Eligible students borrow directly from the U.S. Department of Education.